The Servicemembers Civil Relief Act usually protects servicemembers. But in some cases, the SCRA helps child abuse victims find justice.

 One of the lesser-known parts of the SCRA is that it puts a hold on the statute of limitations in any case involving servicemembers, according to the American Bar Association.
 This includes cases brought by or against a servicemember.

-Courts cannot include the period during which a servicemember is on active military status cannot be included when calculating any limitation period for filing suit.
+Courts cannot include the period during which a servicemember is on active military status when calculating any limitations for filing suit.
 This element of the law played an essential part in helping a child abuse victim to bring a suit against his abuser.

 The plaintiff, who is not named in the suit, is now an adult living in Florida, according to the news source.
 However, he alleges that the abuse started in 1985.

 They also failed to reprimand or expel Stevens, allowing him to remain a volunteer with the organization.
 He continued to work and volunteer in the area until his arrest in 2008 on charges of sexual misconduct with a minor.

-The Servicemembers Civil Relief Act is helping a victim to fight for justice in this case.
-Compliance with this important law is important, and the Servicemembers Civil Relief Act Centralized Verification Service can help.
+The SCRA helps child abuse victims to fight for justice in this case.
+Compliance with this law is important.
+The Servicemembers Civil Relief Act Centralized Verification Service can help.